 - 4 ounces light beer

 Now, the real game-changer for this batter is beer.
-The bubbles make the batter light and crispy, and add a subtle flavor that makes these fried jalapenos absolutely killer!
+The bubbles make the batter light and crispy and add a subtle flavor that makes these fried jalapenos absolutely killer!

 Also, you've got to love the fact that most of these ingredients are pantry staples that you probably have already.
 At the most, you might just need to pop into the store for some cold ones and maybe the jalapenos.
 And pick up some extra so you can make these armadillo eggs next!